proteanx/dvt-rpc-explorer/README.md

-# BCH RPC Explorer
+# DVT RPC Explorer

 [![npm version][npm-ver-img]][npm-ver-url] [![NPM downloads][npm-dl-img]][npm-dl-url]

-Simple, database-free Bitcoin Cash blockchain explorer, via RPC.
+Simple, database-free DeVault blockchain explorer, via RPC.
 Built with Node.js, express, bootstrap-v4.

 This tool is intended to be a simple, self-hosted explorer for the Bitcoin blockchain, driven by RPC calls to your own bitcoind node.
 This tool is easy to run but currently lacks features compared to database-backed explorers.